christianvoigt/ArgunetBrowser/README.md

 Argunet Browser
 ===============

-Argunet Browser is a Javascript application that visualizes Argunet argument maps (www.argunet.org) on the Html Canvas and allows the user to surf through complex debates.
-It reads .graphml maps that can be exported from Argunet Editor and creates a force directed graph using Arbor.js (http://arborjs.org/) and EaselJS (http://www.createjs.com/#!/EaselJS).
+Argunet Browser is an embeddable Javascript widget that visualizes Argunet argument maps (www.argunet.org) on the Html Canvas, allowing users to surf through complex debates.
+The widget reads .graphml maps that can be exported from Argunet Editor and creates a force directed graph using Arbor.js (http://arborjs.org/) and EaselJS (http://www.createjs.com/#!/EaselJS).

+Try out a Demo here: http://christianvoigt.github.com/ArgunetBrowser/

+For further information about Argument Maps, visit www.argunet.org

 1. License
 ----------